 - From the top-left corner of the window, click on Steam.

 - Navigate to Settings.

 - Type a bandwidth that’s comparable to your connection speed.

 7. Reinstall Steam

-- Select another folder to copy Steamapps to.
+- Right-click on steamapps, select Copy, then choose another folder to copy steamapps to.

-- Input appwiz.cpl in the Open text box, and click OK.
+- Input appwiz.cpl in the opened text box, and click on OK.

 - Select Steam and click Uninstall (or Change/Remove).

 - After that, open the Steam download page, then click on Install Steam.